MultiQC/MegaQC/README.md

 things with the package author and other developers: https://gitter.im/ewels/MultiQC

-If in doubt, feel free to get in touch with the author directly:
+If in doubt, feel free to get in touch with the main author directly:
 [@ewels](https://github.com/ewels) (phil.ewels@scilifelab.se)

 ### Contributors